martinthomson/http2-client-certs/draft-bishop-httpbis-http2-additional-certs.md

 considered authoritative just as if DNS resolved the origin itself to that address.
 However, the server's one TLS certificate is still required to contain the name of each origin in question.

+[I-D.ietf-httpbis-origin-frame] relaxes the requirement to perform the DNS lookup if already connected to a server with an appropriate certificate which claims support for a particular origin.

 Servers which host many origins often would prefer to have separate certificates for some sets of origins.
 This may be for ease of